lafbeauty/simon-stamp-collection-/README.md

 about simon test

 Simon has been collecting stamps since 1981.
-He has a wide variety of expenisvie Chinese stamps.
+He has a wide variety of expenisvie japanese stamps.

-New York Times raves this is the best stamp collection of the ages!!
+New York Times raves this is the best stamp collection of the ages.